Skip to main content

 To see mortgage rates for other terms and types, click on the filters icon beside down payment percentage.

-ratehub.ca insights: Fixed mortgage rates have increased as bond yields have risen to the 3.1% range, following yesterday's stronger-than-expected inflation report.
+ratehub.ca insights: Variable mortgage rates have fallen this week, following the 50 basis point cut implemented by the Bank of Canada on Wednesday.
+Bond yields, however, have increased to the 2.9% range, which could prevent any fixed-rate decreases in the short term.
 Getting a pre-approval is recommended when shopping to lock in a rate for up to 120 days.
-Variable rates are stable.

 As of: